• Home

 • Gettysburg and Picturesque Pennsylvania

 And we are scouting all the time.
-Keep in mind each of these are not offered every year and do not normally offer the same workshops on back-to-back years.....although it has sometimes happened.
+Keep in mind each of these are not offered every year and do not normally offer the same workshops on back-to-back years.....although it occasionally happens.

 Browse Workshops

-What do I look for in a workshop company?
+What should I look for in a workshop company?

 Trip Goals